Robot for Pallet Transportation (Skateboard)

 I then moved on to assembling all the parts, which had been manufactured by then.
 During this process, I realized that the foamboard was too weak to hold the weight of the motors, so I cut and drilled holes into a piece of scrap metal instead.

-I faced some issues with the 3D-printed parts breaking, but after some changes and reprinting, I was able to run the prototype on the ground and test my code and other ideas.
+At the end, I was able to run the prototype on the ground and test my code and other ideas.

-With the design approved, I moved on to getting all parts manufactured in metal.
+With the design approved by the company CEO, I moved on to getting all parts manufactured in metal.
 This meant modifying some of the designs for better manufacturability.